 Christian retreats are organized by churches and not only help couples strengthen their marriage, but also build a better relationship with God, examine their lives and make concrete resolutions.

 A Christian retreat may not provide a comfortable setting for someone who is not religious or one who belongs to a different.
-But it will be very fruitful to the faithfuls of that church because they will learn how to improve their marriahe and so much more with their fellow church members.
+But it will be very fruitful to the faithfuls of that church because they will learn how to improve their marriage and so much more with their fellow church members.

 Putting in effort to improve your marriage is one of the best ways to get a happier, healthier life and relationship.
 And what better place to nurture and tend your marriage than in a peaceful setting of a couples therapy retreat.